-These days Rodney is known mostly for his smooth flatfooting.
+These days Rodney is known mostly for his smooth flatfooting – a percussive dance style that lead to today’s clogging.
 He is also a caller, musician, storyteller, a veteran of the early days of the Green Grass Cloggers, and co-founder of the Fiddle Puppets (now known as Footworks).
-He has traveled all across the US and in the British Isles, performing and teaching clogging, and calling square and contra dances.
+He has traveled all across the US, Canada, Ireland, Scotland and England – performing and teaching clogging/flatfooting, and calling square and contra dances.
 Rodney also produces, stage manages and emcees outdoor festivals and concerts.
 He currently is the Director of Joe Shannon’s Mountain Home Music Concerts in Boone, North Carolina.

 Just since September 2015, a memes of Rodney flat-footing called “the Techno Family” has been seen by over 100 million folks from around the world on Facebook.

 A native of eastern North Carolina, where his family has danced and played music for generations, Rodney Sutton is a prominent and highly respected representative of the dance and music traditions of his home state.
 He is particularly known as a traditional mountain step-dancer, adept at both flatfooting and clogging, and also as a dance caller.
 In recent years, Rodney has expanded his presentations to include both storytelling and ballad singing.